mapteb/state-transitions-with-webcomponents/README.md

 4. Write code in the processor() functions to communicate with the web components via the corresponding custom elements.

-5. Add the state machine controller code
+5. Add the state machine controller code (see handleAppEvent() and handlePostEvent() functions in the HTML file)

 The following state transitions are assumed for the demo TodoMVC UI application are: